HugoGeneroso/Challenge/README.md

 Then you just need to make a POST request localhost:3000/analyzeTasks (I have used postman) with the parameter inputString as the input for the string that is going to be treated.

 <br /> <br />
-Thanks for the opportunity to be with you guys!